NexitSrl/aiutino-sdk/java/1.0.0/README.md

 ### Data management

 Dependind on the quantity of user data and the user workflows and document's organization into activities, the need to clean up the data may arise.
-The AIutino SDK offers functions to delete Documents and/or Activities.
+The AIutino SDK offers functions to delete Documents.
 The Workflows are structural elements of the environment and cannot be deleted by the user.

 #### Delete a document